Teycir/Chuckle/README.md

   - Share counts (Twitter, Reddit, LinkedIn, Email)
 - Click "📥 Export Data" to download all your memes as JSON
 - Click "🎨 Browse Templates" to see all 20 available templates

+**📁 Organize with Collections**
+1. Click the Chuckle icon
+2. Go to the "📁 Collections" tab
+3. Click "+ New Collection" and name it (e.g., "Work Memes", "Viral Hits")
+4. When viewing a meme, click the 📁 button to add it to a collection
+5. Collections help you organize memes by theme, mood, or purpose
+6. Delete collections anytime without losing your memes

+**🔥 Discover Your Trending**
+- Click the Chuckle icon
+- Go to the "🔥 Trending" tab
+- See personalized insights:
+  - **Your Top Templates (7 days)** - Which templates you're using most
+  - **Your Most Shared** - Templates you share the most
+  - **Your Rising Stars** - Templates you're using more lately
+  - **Templates to Try** - Templates you haven't used yet
+- All data is local - it's YOUR trending, not global

 **⚡ Alt+M Quick Generate**
 - Highlight any text on any webpage